Etiquette

 Bowing is an important part of Japanese etiquette.
 In Aikido, we bow quite frequently.

 When we enter or exit the dojo, we bow towards the center front of the room.
 Likewise, when we step onto or off of the mat, we bow to the same place.
-This is done to show respect for the dojo and our training.
+This is done to show respect for the dojo, our training, and all those who have trained in Aikido before us.

 At the beginning of classes, the students and teachers bow to the front of the room.
 Following this, the instructor faces the class, and students and instructor bow to each other to thank each other for training.
 The same bows are repeated at the end of class.
 Before and after training, partners bow to each other to thank each other for training.